aidancasey/river-guru/README.md

 # River-Guru

-Visualise water levels, tides and other interesting info for fishermen on the river lee in Cork, Ireland.
+Visualise water levels, tides and other interesting data for fishermen on the river lee in Cork, Ireland.

-river , location

 ### TO DO